AnyBody/tutorials/Motion_Capture_Movement/lesson1.md

 ## Marker tracking and Inverse dynamics

 Let us proceed with the kinematic analysis.
-As we saw in {doc}`lesson2` marker based models usually require an over-determinate kinematic solver to handle the excess in information that the optical markers provide.
+As we will see later in {doc}`lesson2` marker based models usually require an over-determinate kinematic solver to handle the excess in information that the optical markers provide.
 The over-determinate solver in AMS works great, but it will calculate velocities and accelerations numerically.
 That has some performance issues when running inverse dynamics analysis.
 To overcome this problem, the MOCAP analysis is split into a two-step procedure, as illustrated on  figure {numref}`model-flow-chart`, separating the Marker tracking from the Inverse dynamic analysis.

 The overdeterminate kinematic analysis solves the model for positions, and stores the joint angles as function of time.
 This step is the "Marker tracking"